 Montezuma has been on the international vagabond circuit for years, attracting backpackers and alternative-lifestyle types.
-Yoga is a main attraction with a wide range of classes, and the town is becoming more of a cultural draw, with a low-key film festival of shorts and documentaries, and an occasional poetry festival.
+Yoga is a main attraction, with a wide range of classes, and the town is becoming more of a cultural draw, with a low-key film festival of shorts and documentaries, and an occasional poetry festival.
 At night, the center of town often fills up with tattooed travelers and artisans who entertain each other and passersby.
 When college students are on break, the place can be a zoo.
-Wags used to refer to the town as Montefuma, with fuma meaning "smoke" in Spanish—get it?—but, for better or for worse, Montezuma is being tamed and becoming more civilized and attractive with plenty of grown-up lodging and dining options to choose from.
+People used to jokingly refer to the town as “Monte-fuma” (fuma means "smoke" in Spanish—get it?) but, for better or for worse, Montezuma is being tamed and becoming more civilized and attractive, with plenty of grown-up lodging and dining options to choose from.

 North and south of the town center have always been quiet, and the attractions here include swaths of tropical dry forest, waterfalls, and beautiful virgin beaches that stretch across one national park and two nature preserves.
 One especially good walk (about two hours) or horseback ride leads to a small waterfall called El Chorro that pours into the sea, where there is a small tidal pool at lower tides.